 The first time she ate all three meals in a day, I thought she was going to kill herself.
 It was that horrible for her.
 But then the next time, it wasn’t.
 We really just pushed through it.

-Becca’s team consists of a dietitian, a therapist and a family doctor who is a specialist in eating disorders.
+Becca’s team consisted of a dietitian, a therapist and a family doctor who was a specialist in eating disorders.